SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/readme.md

 ## Loading Application on Simplicity Studio

-1. With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on to ULP_TIMER Example application as shown below.
+1. With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on to ULP_DMA Example application as shown below.

 ![Figure: Selecting Example project](resources/readme/image503b.png)